 Shatavari is an invaluable medicinal plant found all over India.
 There are two different species of this plant – Asparagus racemosus and Asparagus gonoclados.
 Both these varieties occur in Kerala.
 However, the former seems to be more popular.

 The cladodes of A. racemosus are mostly straight.
 It grows less tall and flowers between June and September, while A. gonoclados has more curved cladodes and flowers between January and March.

 Shatavari is a climber which grows well in moist and fertile soil.
 Its leaves look like needles from which the cladodes originate.
 The small flowers blossom together during the season, forming an inflorescence.
 They appear white with a slight pink shade.
 An individual flower has six petals while the fruit looks rounded and dark.

-Rigveda – the one among the four Vedas written during Vedic times – even mentions the numerous medicinal qualities of this valuable plant.
+Rigveda – one among the four Vedas written during Vedic times – mentions the numerous medicinal qualities of this valuable plant.
 Owing to this quality, this plant is known as Sahasraveerya in Sanskrit.

 Shatavari is widely used in Ayurveda and folk medicines to treat various ailments.
 The roots of Shatavari may have the ability to cure many disorders associated with the female reproductive system.

 It may cure Vata and Pitta-related imbalances, cool the body and improve overall vitality.